-My adoration for the original Aquarian Teacher’s Manual is no secret.
-This relic from Yogi Bhajan and his team is a jewel-crammed mine of information on kundalini yoga and its associated lifestyle teachings.
+My adoration for the Aquarian Teacher’s Manual is no secret.
+This relic is a jewel-crammed mine of information on kundalini yoga.
 I return to it over and over again, even more than any of my KRI Level 2 manuals.
+It has been revised following the Olive Branch report… I have yet to see the new version.

 But there’s more to this ancient tradition than the kundalini yoga as taught by Yogi Bhajan.
 Here are some other literary jewels that give us a broader perspective on some of the different facets of kundalini yoga.